PowerShellOrg/Plaster/README.md

 [![Join the chat at https://gitter.im/PowerShell/Plaster](https://badges.gitter.im/PowerShell/Plaster.svg)](https://gitter.im/PowerShell/Plaster?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Plaster is a template-based artifact generator written in PowerShell.
+Plaster is a template-based file and project generator written in PowerShell.
 Its purpose is to streamline the creation of PowerShell module projects, Pester tests, DSC configurations, and more.
-Artifact generation is performed using crafted templates which allow the user to fill in details and choose from options to get their desired output.
+File generation is performed using crafted templates which allow the user to fill in details and choose from options to get their desired output.

 You can think of Plaster as [Yeoman](http://yeoman.io) for the PowerShell community.